LukeWaterhouse/CSC2033-VLE/README.md

 # EPiC Learning and Enagagement tool

-The EPiC Learning and engagement tool allows the user to create a dynamically changing platform for students to to come together online, discuss their progress with eachother and feel more 'engaged with their teaching!'
+The EPiC Learning and engagement tool is a 'Virtual Learning Environment' that allows the user to create a dynamically changing platform for students to to come together online, discuss their progress with eachother and feel more 'engaged with their teaching!'
 ## Features

 Our Features include: